team-ocean/veros/doc/introduction/introduction.rst

 Current limitations
 +++++++++++++++++++

-Veros is still in early development.
-There are several open issues that we would like to fix later on:
+Veros is still in development.
+There are many open issues that we would like to fix later on:

 **Physics**:
  - Veros does not yet implement any of the more recent pyOM2.2 features such as the ROSSMIX parameterization, IDEMIX v3.0, open boundary conditions, or cyclic meridional boundaries.
 It neither implements all of pyOM2.1's features - missing are e.g. the non-hydrostatic solver, IDEMIX v2.0, and the surface pressure solver.
  - Since the grid is required to be rectilinear, there is currently no natural way to handle the singularity at the North Pole.
-The northern and southern boundaries of the domain are thus always "walls".
+The northern and southern boundaries of the domain are always "walls".
  - There is currently no ice sheet model in Veros.
 Some realistic setups employ a simple ice mask that cut off atmospheric forcing for water that gets too cold instead.

 **Technical issues**:
- - For the time being, Veros' dynamical core is still more or less a direct port of PyOM2.
+ - For the time being, Veros' dynamical core is still more or less a direct port of pyOM2.
 This means that numerics and physics are still tightly coupled, which makes for a far from optimal user experience.
 In a future version of Veros, we would like to introduce additional abstraction to make the core routines a lot more readable than they are now.

 References
 ++++++++++